 Aquaria: what's old is new again, for me at least.
 Found in my father's slide collection, a Dutch-style aquarium.
 1963.
-(Scan from 35mm slide, Converted to B&W due to colour degradation) The saved Het Aquarium magazines.
-Like photography, the keeping of aquaria was introduced to me by my father when the family lived in South...
+(Scan from 35mm slide, Converted to B&W due to colour degradation) Like photography, the keeping of aquaria was introduced to me by my father when the family lived in South Africa in the 1970s.
+His...
 Continue Reading →

 We had a beautiful morning skiing amoung the frost-rimed trees just outside our front door on the day before New Year's.
 Skiing between the larches.
 On the morning of the 30 December, a dense fog greeted us, however, it dissipated the same day.
 The next day was fog-free, but the frost was intense, covering every...
 Continue Reading →